kyma-project/telemetry-manager/docs/user/README.md

 The metric gateway and agent are based on an [OTel Collector](https://opentelemetry.io/docs/collector/) [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
 The gateway provides an [OTLP-based](https://opentelemetry.io/docs/reference/specification/protocol/) endpoint to which applications can push the metric signals.
 The agent scrapes annotated Prometheus-based workloads.
 According to a MetricPipeline configuration, the gateway processes and ships the metric data to a target system.

 For more information, see [Metrics](04-metrics.md).

+### Automatic Telemetry Enrichment

+Kyma's Telemetry module automatically enriches your data by adding the following attributes (traces and metrics only):

+- `service.name`: The logical name of the service that emits the telemetry data.
+If not provided by the user, it is populated from Kubernetes metadata, based on the following hierarchy of labels and names:
+  1. `app.kubernetes.io/name` Pod label value.
+  2. `app` Pod label value.
+  3. Deployment/DaemonSet/StatefulSet/Job name.
+  4. Pod name.
+  5. If none of the above is available, the value is `unknown_service`.
+- `k8s.*` attributes: These attributes encapsulate various pieces of Kubernetes metadata associated with the Pod, including but not limited to:
+  1. Pod name.
+  2. Deployment/DaemonSet/StatefulSet/Job name.
+  3. Namespace.
+  4. Cluster name.

 ## API / Custom Resource Definitions